kdeldycke/e107-importer/readme.txt

 I plan to update this plugin in the future as I still have old e107 sites to migrate.
 As long as I have these migrations to do, I will not officially declare my plugin dead and unmaintained.
 But this future can be quite distant as I currently have much higher priority work to do.

+= Can I give you money to fix my problem ? =

+That's nice from you to propose a donation but quite frankly, money is not the kind of incentives that will push the development of my plugins.
+But code, bug reports and testing is the kind of contributions I'm looking for.
+In fact getting rid of my old e107 instances is the best motivator I have.
+But by popular demand, here is my [donation link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XEXREDEHXSQUJ) anyway...

 = Can I update the plugin ? =

 That's nice from you to propose to update it.
 All contributions are welcome !
 I'll be happy to apply all your patches in the original code to let anyone benefits your work.